temporalio/documentation/docs/node/workflow-apis.md

 :::info Notes on Signals

-`workflow.signal` returns a Promise that only resolves when Temporal Server has persisted receipt of the Signal, before the Workflow's Signal handler is called.
+`WorkflowHandle.signal` returns a Promise that only resolves when Temporal Server has persisted receipt of the Signal, before the Workflow's Signal handler is called.
 This Promise resolves with no value; **Signal handlers cannot return data to the caller.**

 :::